 While the idea of needing an antenna to watch TV may feel like a retro throwback to our shared pre-technological past, over-the-air TV is a significant part of the cultural trend known as cord-cutting.

 Cord-cutting — the act of abandoning your cable TV subscription in favor of streaming TV over the internet and receiving local broadcasts with an HD antenna — is fast becoming a phenomenon.
-Cord-cutters rely on streaming services like Netflix, Hulu, and Amazon Video to deliver their favorite shows and movies, then supplement those services with local broadcasts to deliver local news and programming from the major networks (ABC, CBS, NBC, FOX, CW, and PBS).
+Cord-cutters rely on streaming services to deliver their favorite shows and movies, then supplement those services with local broadcasts to deliver local news and programming from the major networks.
 The practice is becoming so popular that cable companies often attempt to provide customers with incentives to bundle cable TV with internet service.

 But despite the cable industry’s best efforts, cord-cutting is on the rise, and that’s good news for HD antenna shoppers — because the demand means antennas are getting more affordable and more capable each day.

 Most HDTV antennas are basically the same, but there are three categories that are useful to understand when shopping:

 Outdoor or attic antennas are perfect for situations where one antenna will be receiving TV signals for multiple TVs, or instances where broadcast towers are particularly far away.
 Outdoor antennas are best for getting strong reception, but can be unsightly, and they’re more susceptible to weather problems.
 Attic antennas don’t have a direct sky view, but are typically large enough to receive a strong signal.
 If you plan on installing one HDTV antenna and connecting it to your in-home coaxial wiring, so you can watch broadcasts from multiple locations, an outdoor or attic antenna is your best option.